 Violinist Ani Kavafian enjoys a prolific career as a soloist, recitalist, and chamber musician.
 She has performed with virtually all of America’s leading orchestras, including the New York Philharmonic, Philadelphia Symphony Orchestra, Cleveland Symphony Orchestra, Los Angeles Chamber Orchestra, Detroit Symphony Orchestra, San Francisco Symphony Orchestra, and many others.
 Her numerous solo recital engagements include performances at New York’s Carnegie and Alice Tully halls, as well as in major venues across the country.

-In the 2012-2013 season, Ani Kavafian continues her association as an Artist Member of the Chamber Music Society of Lincoln Center with a number of appearances in NYC, in tours around the United States.
+A frequent presence at chamber music festivals, Ani Kavafian has participated in the Sarasota Festival, the Norfolk Chamber Music Festival, In Contri di Terra di Sienna in Italy, the Great Lakes Chamber Music Festival, Chamber Music Northwest, the Bridgehampton Chamber Music Festival and Music From Angel Fire.
+She continues her association as an Artist Member of the Chamber Music Society of Lincoln Center, making appearances in NYC and in tours around the United States.
 She has served as a guest concertmaster of the Seattle Symphony Orchestra and performed with them as soloist.
 Recently she was appointed to the concertmaster position of the New Haven Symphony Orchestra and has begun a project to perform the complete Mozart violin concertos with them.
-In the summer of 2013 she will participate in the Sarasota Festival, the Norfolk Chamber Music Festival, In Contri di Terra di Sienna in Italy, the Great Lakes Chamber Music Festival, Chamber Music Northwest, the Bridgehampton Chamber Music Festival and Music From Angel Fire.

 With violist Barbara Wesphal and cellist Gustav Rivinius she is a member of the Trio da Salo, and has teamed with clarinetist David Shifrin and pianist Andre-Michel Schub to form the Kavafian-Schub-Shifrin Trio with whom she tours frequently.
 With cellist Carter Brey, she is co-artistic director of the New Jersey 10 concert chamber music series “Mostly Music.”